 This creamy Wild Rice Mushroom Soup is vegan, gluten-free and made in a Dutch Oven for an easy, healthy 30 minute meal .
-A one pot wild rice mushroom soup recipe that’s easy to make and so healthy and pairs well with my swirled Vegan Garlic Bread!
+A one pot wild rice mushroom soup recipe that's easy to make and so healthy and pairs well with my swirled Vegan Garlic Bread or easy Focaccia Bread!

 So happy to finally share this wild rice mushroom soup with you today.
 Right after this picture (which was a test picture) was taken, my camera fell off the overhead arm of the C-stand right into this bowl of soup, shattering my favorite bowl and splattering the soup everywhere.
 My dog enjoyed the flavor as he licked it off the floor; I think that's a good sign!

 HINT: If you love mushrooms, try my grilled Portobello Mushroom Burger, my Vegan Mushroom Wellington, or my Vegan Mushroom Stroganoff.
 For more soup recipes, try my Chickpea Red Pepper Soup, Vegan Guinness Irish Stew, Vegan Corn Chowder or these 28 Vegan Soup Recipes where you're sure to find your favorite.
 And, no soup is complete without my easy Vegan Biscuit Recipe

 What Goes In To Wild Rice Mushroom Soup?